YondernautsGames/NeoFPS_EmeraldAI/README.md

 ```
 SceneManager.MoveGameObjectToScene(newGameObject, instantiatingBehaviour.gameObject.scene);
 ```
-The provided NeoFpsEmeraldAI_AsyncLoadFixer behaviour is a workaround which recreates the destroyed object with a 1 frame delay.
-It checks the object pool and combat text system and instantiates them if they are null.
+Emerald AI creates and initialises its object pooling system and combat text system from within the Awake() method of the AI.
+This means that when combined with NeoFPS' async scene loading, they will be instantiated in the wrong scene and then destroyed.
+The provided NeoFpsEmeraldAI_AsyncLoadFixer behaviour is a workaround for this problem, which checks the object pool and combat text system after a 1 frame delay and re-instantiates them if they are null.

 ## Future Work
 This integration will be updated along with any major updates to Emerald AI, and when new features are added to NeoFPS.
 For example, the damage handlers will be altered to enable blocking when the additional NeoFPS melee features are added.